This overview article describes how to work with Torii's integrations.

 Note that this action will disconnect the application in the case of a single integrated account.

-- Stop the licenses and users information synchronization and display.
-Note that user information from other sources like the IDP and browser extension will still be displayed.
+- Note that user information from other sources like the IDP and browser extension will still be displayed.

-- Affect workflow actions connected to this integration; they will no longer succeed.
+- Workflow actions connected to this integration will no longer succeed.

-- In case the disconnected account belongs to an IDP application, disconnecting the IDP account will impact other applications' users and licenses information coming from the IDP.
+- In case the disconnected account belongs to an IDP application, disconnecting the IDP account will impact other applications' users and license information coming from the IDP.

-- For licenses: once the last account is disconnected (and its license information is deleted), the integration row will not be displayed.
+- For licenses: once the last account is disconnected (and its license information is deleted), the integration row will not be displayed on the Licenses page.